pmkiedrowicz/Bash/README.md

 ```
 ### cat
 ```
-cat -b newFile    //read content of file with no. lines
+cat -b newFile    //read content with no. lines
 ```
 ### wc
 ```